 The car skidded to a halt right after hitting Jack.
 The driver’s side door opened, and out stepped none other than Brando.

 “How’s my driving, dumbass!” he hollered at Jack’s corpse, then turned to me.
 “Hey J., you okay?”

 I gaped at him.
 Then I started laughing.
 “Dude!
 That was badass!”
 I shuffled over to him.

-Brando was beamed.
-“Yeah,” he said stretching his arms, as if it were no big deal he’d just saved my fricking life.
+Brando beamed.
+“Yeah,” he said, stretching his arms, as if saving my fricking life was no big deal.
 “It was nothing.
 I thought you were doing fine until you reached your car.”

 “Hahahahah!
 Dude, and here I thought you’d left me.”

-Brando looked at me with feigned surprised.
+Brando looked at me with feigned surprise.
 “Me?
 Leave in the face of danger?
 Of course not!”